wso2/integration-demo-scripts/ballerina/ripplit-social-media/README.md

 __Reviewers__: [Yet to fill in]

 ## Goal
-- Introduce the Ballerina pro-code experience to someone unfamiliar with Ballerina.
+- Introduce the Ballerina pro-code experience to someone unfamiliar with Ballerina
-- Spark enough curiosity in the listener's mind so that, when the need arises, they will consider trying out Ballerina.
+- Spark enough curiosity in the listener's mind so that, when the need arises, they will consider trying out Ballerina

 ## Audience
-- Anyone with technical expertise in the integration space who is seeking a pro-code solution.
+- Anyone with technical expertise in the integration space who is seeking a pro-code solution

 ## Prerequisite
-- Docker with `docker compose`.
+- Docker with `docker compose`
 - VS Code with Dev Containers extension

 ## Overview